DRUNK DRIVER OF CAR CAUSES ACCIDENT INJURES PASSENGER – MN LAWYER

 Three people were injured in a Saturday afternoon rollover crash between Spicer and New London, according to the Minnesota State Patrol.
 Alcohol is considered to be a factor, according to the State Patrol.

-According to the crash report, a 1999 Toyota Camry, was southbound on state Highway 23 when it lost control and went into the northbound lanes at the intersection of North Shore Drive between Spicer and New London.
+According to the crash report, a 1999 Toyota Camry, was southbound on state Highway 23 when it lost control and went into the northbound lanes.
 The Camry entered the east ditch, rolled and landed partially in the lane of traffic.

 According to the State Patrol, all occupants were wearing their seat belts.